 INTEGRATIVE AND Functional MEDICINE

 The terms “integrative medicine” and “functional medicine” often are used interchangeably, but the two are different.
 Integrative therapies are used together with conventional medicine.
 For example, you may take opioids to manage your day-to-day pain and use acupuncture to help manage flare-up episodes.
 Functional medicine can be used in place of conventional medicine.
 For example, using a special diet to treat your arthritis instead of using pharmaceutical medications.

 Functional Medicine is most often practiced by physicians who are looking to get to the root cause of disease and dysfunction.
 One of the main tenets of functional medicine is “treat the cause.”
 This approach is easily overlooked by some physicians who help patients deal with symptoms only, regardless of duration.
 Overall health and wellness from a functional medicine perspective includes several aspects of treatment that can elicit a physical, emotional, and physiologic changes in a patient’s life.

-Call us today at 480-839-4131 to set up a free consultation regarding any of your health and weight loss questions.
+Call us today at 480-839-4131 to set up a consultation regarding any of your health, age management or weight loss questions.
 We look forward to working with you and achieving a happier, healthier you!